 Clarifying the Intent of the Disciplinary Core Ideas

-What am I supposed to teach in my NGSS class?
-(3:57)
+What am I supposed to teach in my NGSS-aligned classes?

 This is up to you.
 It is important to remember that the NGSS are standards, not curriculum.

-NGSS evidence statements provide extra information about student assessment.
+NGSS evidence statements provide extra information about the Disciplinary Core Ideas.
+Also, they provide additional information about student assessment.
 Use them to clarify the details of the content.
 Evidence statements often include examples and helpful details that don't fit in the other version of the standards.

 Find evidence statements using the reference links that we provided below.

 Additional Resources to Find Out More About the NGSS DCI